Updated: Jul 21

 Periods- before, during & after:

-steaming improves menstrual flow by facilitating the release of clots and old/stagnate blood from the womb (your first period after steaming may therefore be slightly heavier, thicker or darker for the first couple days as everything is detoxed)
+steaming improves menstrual flow by facilitating the release of clots and old/stagnate blood from the womb (your first period after steaming may therefore be slightly heavier, thicker or darker for the first couple of days as everything is detoxed)

 steaming lightens your cycle